 Finding our missing children

 The Canada Border Services Agency (CBSA) is committed to identifying and recovering missing children.
-The CBSA is a partner of the program Our Missing Children (OMC), which aims at intercepting and recovering missing, abducted and exploited children and returning them to their parents and legal guardians.
+The CBSA has been a partner of the program Our Missing Children (OMC) since 1986, which aims at intercepting and recovering missing, abducted and exploited children and returning them to their parents and legal guardians.

 Prepare your child before they travel